Tynach/Dimentions/STYLE.md

     			for ($i = 0; i < 1000000; i--) {
     				function() {
     					printf("Hello, world!\n"); // This is
     				}	                           // just ridi-
     			}		                           // culous!
     		}
     	}
     }

 Note: This is when the fact that I use 8 spaces per tab really comes into play.
 With 4 space tabs, that code would be well within the bounds.
 But with 8, it just barely makes it.
+It's also worth noting that tabs should be used up to the point where the most indented line is indented, and *then* spaces should be used.
+View the source of this document and look at the above example.

 Also note: One-line comments have one space between the '`//`' and the text.
 In fact, C-style comments also have one space padding the content from either delimiter.